 He's also a musician and has played with numerous bands, most notably with Joy T. Barnum and the Chewstick House Band.
 He's opened up for Lykke Li, Toni Braxton, Langhorne Slim and others.

-His favourite movie is The Wizard Of Oz for many reasons but mostly because it embodies eight film genres into one piece: action/adventure, comedy, horror, musical, science fiction, fantasy, drama, and cowboy.
+His favourite movie is The Wizard Of Oz for many reasons but mostly because it embodies eight film genres into one piece: action/adventure, comedy, horror, musical, science fiction, fantasy, drama, and western.